do6ep/esphome-sensostar/README.md

 This ESPHome integration enables reading detailed heat consumption data from Engelmann SensoStar U heat meters and makes it available in Home Assistant.

-Same as Project from STB3 but this one uses "ESP-C3 Super Mini".
+Same as Project from STB3 but this one uses "ESP-C3 Super Mini" including PCB-Data for production.

 ---